-- To further promote constructive dialogue by improving the quality of stewardship activities and corporate disclosure that meets investors' expectations, it may be helpful to establish a discussion forum for companies and investors.
-Do the experts support this idea and the forum gathering and sharing good practices for engagement, for example by updating the document "Practices on stewardship activities"? - What are the experts' views on the next steps for disclosing the ASR before the AGM, specifically, the FSA's following up on disclosure practices in response to the Minister's request letter.
-Additionally, what are the experts' views on reviewing Japan's Corporate Governance Code to encourage listed companies to disclose the ASR prior to the AGM? - To support companies in providing appropriate information before the AGM, the FSA could collaborate with related ministries to update the legal framework that includes the full digitalisation of AGM materials. - What are the experts' views on refining and potentially streamlining the disclosure items required by the ASR, while balancing their usefulness investment decision-making against the burden they place on companies?
+- To further promote constructive dialogue by improving the quality of stewardship activities and corporate disclosure that meets investors' expectations, the FSA will follow up on dialogue between companies and investors in alignment with the revised Stewardship Code.
+The FSA will also establish a discussion forum for companies and investors to gather and share good practices for engagement, for example by updating the document "Practices on stewardship activities." - To encourage listed companies to disclose the ASR prior to the AMG, the FSA will follow up on disclosure practices in response to the Minister's request letter.
+Additionally, the Corporate Governance Code will be reviewed in this respect while consideration will be given to the development of necessary regulatory environment. - To support companies in providing appropriate information before the AGM, the FSA will collaborate with relevant ministries (Ministry of Justice and Ministry of Economy, Trade and Industry) to update the legal framework that includes the full digitalisation of AGM materials. - The disclosure items required by the ASR could be refined and potentially streamlined, while balancing their usefulness for investment decision-making against the burden they place on companies.